 Total time: 15 minutes

 Lime goes great with numerous seafood dishes due to its zestiness.
 Thus, there’s no reason you cannot include more lime–flavored foods such as cilantro lime cauliflower rice to serve with catfish.

-Cauliflower rice is considered a healthy substitute for traditional rice as they are more low-carb and paleo-friendly.
+Cauliflower rice is considered a healthy keto-focus side for traditional rice with lower carbs.
 Using store-bought frozen cauliflower as a shortcut or making it from scratch is up to you.
 Also, add extra cayenne pepper or chopped jalapeno if you prefer spicy foods.

 Just like regular rice, cauliflower rice can take on any flavor.
 Consequently, when infused with fresh lime juice, cauliflower rice becomes a citrus delight to pair with sweet catfish.